Birding in New York City: Bird alerts

 The New York Times characterized the issue as "a vigorous debate ... roiling the city's birding community".
-It highlighted a set of Twitter accounts run by birder David Barrett, Manhattan Bird Alert and its counterparts for other boroughs, which have tens of thousands of followers.
-Barrett aims to "make everyone's birding more effective" and draw people to a new hobby, while critics like Ken Chaya of the Linnaean Society of New York talk of "a fine line between sharing information about a sensitive bird and creating a flash mob".
+It highlighted a set of Twitter accounts, Manhattan Bird Alert and its counterparts for other boroughs, which have tens of thousands of followers.
+The operator, David Barrett, aims to "make everyone's birding more effective" and draw people to a new hobby, and they have been credited with introducing birds and birding to new audiences.
+Some birds followed by the accounts went on to become celebrities, like the Central Park mandarin duck and Flaco the owl.
+But the accounts have also received a backlash among some birders and conservationists concerned for the well-being of the birds.
+Ken Chaya of the Linnaean Society of New York highlighted "a fine line between sharing information about a sensitive bird and creating a flash mob".
+Aubudon magazine, writing about the New York City Twitter alerts, said the operator's "prominence and the backlash against him are emblematic of tensions playing out on smaller stages across the country."

 Off-leash dogs

 Brooklyn's Prospect Park is a busy urban park with a ride range of public uses.
 Among them are dog-walking and other kinds of recreation people engage in with their dogs.
 The park does not allow dogs to be off-leash except in dedicated locations, and only for a few hours early in the morning and at night.
 There are frequent conflicts between dog owners who allow their dogs to go off-leash at other times and in other places, including bird habitats, and birders, park rangers, and other park-goers.

 In addition to scaring away birds, dogs allowed to run around the forested areas of the park can destroy an important bird habitat that migrants rely on.
 The Brooklyn Bird Club has lobbied the New York City Parks Department and the Prospect Park Alliance to do more to enforce existing rules while other associations of dog owners argue for more access to off-leash space.
 In general, off-leash rules are only occasionally enforced, in part because of the size of the parks relative to park staffing.